hrbonz/collectd-varnish/README.md

 The default available statistics follow the [varnish plugin defaults](http://collectd.org/wiki/index.php/Plugin:Varnish#Available_statistics).

-If no Instance name is given, get the default instance.
+If no Instance name is given, get the default instance (varnish uses hostname as default).

 For a very minimalistic configuration you can use the following, this configuration will use all the defaults :